mycarta/predict/README.md

 - in [Geoscience_ML_notebook 4](https://github.com/mycarta/predict/blob/master/Geoscience_ML_notebook_4.ipynb), I take a quick look at what a simple neural network can learn about drilling problems due to mud loss.

-- Geoscience ML notebook 5 will be a visual Support Vector Machines tutorial.
+- For Geoscience ML notebook 5 a visual tutorial on Support Vector Machines, check the [ML repo](https://github.com/mycarta/ML/tree/master/Matteo_Niccoli), and [read the full article here](https://csegrecorder.com/articles/view/machine-learning-in-geoscience-v-introduction-to-classification-with-svms)

 - in Geoscience ML notebook 6, I will evaluate and compare the performance of different ML methods in predicting a geophysical log from a suite of other logs; I was thinking of the compressional sonic initially, but I am now more keen on predicting the shear sonic.
 The log suite is from the same well (from Pev Avseth PhD Thesis) that Alessandro Amato del Monte used in the
 [Seismic Petrophysics Notebook](https://github.com/seg/tutorials/blob/master/1506_Seismic_petrophysics_2/Seismic_petrophysics_2.ipynb) accompanying his [Geophysical tutorial](http://library.seg.org/doi/abs/10.1190/tle34040440.1) article on The Leading Edge.